MikeKSmith/The_Lazy_Producer/docs/009-Process-Balance_unexpected_and_predictable.md

-# Process - Balancing the unexpected and the predictable
+# Process - Balancing the unexpected and the predictable {#process-balance-unexpected-and-predictable}

 In generative music, we're likely to be using some probability to govern when to trigger certain events, to select clips, to change some aspect of the sounds being generated.
 The problem with probability is that it generates randomness and in general music composed by humans is not random.
 Too much randomness can lead to listener fatigue because the "humanity" of the composition or performance is reduced and it's easy to feel detached from the music.